SciML/Catalyst.jl/docs/src/catalyst_functionality/events_and_callbacks.md

 sol = solve(ODEProblem, Tsit5())
 plot(sol)
 ```
-Like for preset-time events, periodic events' affects may contain parameters.
+Like for preset-time events, periodic events' conditions cannot contain parameters.

 #### [Conditional discrete events](@id events_model_discrete_conditional)
-Finally, discrete events' condition may be a boolean expression (consisting of parameters, species, variables, and the time variable).
+Finally, discrete events' condition may be a boolean expression (consisting of any combinations of parameters, species, variables, numbers, and the time variable).
 Let's say that we want to create an event which, if the concentration of `X` is below a threshold `1.0`, adds `1.0` units of `X` to the system, then we can use the following discrete event:
 ```@example dsl_advanced_events
 rn = @reaction_network begin
   @discrete_events begin